mdibl/biocore_documentation/intro_to_geo.md

 #### GEO Profile Chart

 * By clicking on the little chart thumbnail, the full profile details are expanded
-* This chart includes more comprehensive details such as expression values and experimental design
+* This chart includes comprehensive information such as expression values and experimental design
-* Explaining the graph:
 * Each column you see represents the expression measurement that was extracted from the VALUE column of the Sample record
   * Original Sample accessions are listed below (GSM)
 * Something to note: The values associated with each accession have undergone processing and normalization that is not uniform across accessions.
   * Because of this, the values should be considered arbitrary, and direct comparisons between different Datasets may not be accurate.
-  * The square represent rank order of expression measurements, and indicate where the expression of that gene falls in comparison to all other genes on an array.
+  * The squares represent rank order of expression measurements, and indicate where the expression of that gene falls in comparison to all other genes on an array.

 <img src="./geo_images/geo_profile_chart.png" width="1000">

-* Selecting a Sample Accession ID will bring you to its specific GEO Record

 #### GEO Profile Sample Accession